Yash11042/End-to-End-Credit-Risk-Profitability-Analytics-for-a-Retail-Lending-Company-Case-Study-/README.md

 - **Window Functions**
 - **Segmentation logic**

+SQL was used not only for aggregation but for **advanced analytical modeling**, including:
+- Multi-step CTE pipelines
+- Window functions for ranking, trends, and customer behavior analysis
+- Risk segmentation and early warning logic

 ### Example Business Questions Answered:
 - Which credit segments generate **high interest revenue with low default rates**?
 - Which cities contribute the most to **risk-adjusted profitability**?